Keystone State Park

 Pennsylvania Fish and Boat Commission laws apply.
 Complete information on boating rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Boat Rental: Near the main boat launch on Keystone Lake, Northwest Kayak and Canoe rents boats and sells bait, basic camping supplies, firewood and ice.
 In the summer the concession is open Sunday through Thursday 10 a.m. to 6 p.m., and Friday, Saturday and holidays 10 a.m. to 8 p.m., unless otherwise posted.
 724-668-0044

-Fishing: The 78-acre Keystone Lake has warm and cold water fishing, with trout stockings throughout the year.
-Warm-water fish are largemouth bass, tiger muskellunge, northern pike, black crappie, yellow perch, carp and brown bullhead catfish.
+Fishing: The 78-acre Keystone Lake has warm water and cold water fishing, with trout stockings throughout the year.
+Warmwater fish are largemouth bass, tiger muskellunge, black crappie, yellow perch, carp and brown bullhead catfish.
 A fishing area by the spillway is ADA accessible.
 Fishing is prohibited at the beach, boat launches and mooring areas.
-Abandoned mine drainage limits the fishing quality in the stream below the dam.
+Keystone Lake is a Big Bass Lake and special regulations apply.